tigertooth4/Kossel-XL/README.md

 - larger print volumn than usual Kossel (I'm using 20x20 aluminum extrusion with the bottom edge = 330mm and height = 700mm)
 - large print area ( almost the same as a standard Prusa i3 )
 - magenetic ball joints
 - lighter carriages sliding on the aluminum extrusion directly
-- probeless auto-levelling
+- probeless auto-levelling (Using the hotend itself or a proximation sensor)
 - high precision at a reasonable speed
 - heated bed
 - easy to assemble and maintain